By Kimaya Singh and Faye Martins

 Coping with Sensations

 When we sit down to meditate, we’re often looking to find some peace.
 Yet, what happens when our mind is full of sensations?
 It can be difficult to cope with all the information our senses give us, but mindfulness meditation can help.
 Mindfulness meditation is a form of mindfulness that allows us to focus on our breath and the present moment.
-By doing this, we can train our minds to become more aware of the sensations around us without getting overwhelmed by them.
+By doing this, we can train our minds to become more aware of the sensations around us without getting overwhelmed.
 Here are some tips for coping with sensations during mindfulness meditation:

 1. Don’t fight the sensations.
 Accept them and let them be.